min2ha/ukwa-site/content/target/71578/index.en.md

   "subject": "Brexit"
 }

-# Guardian: UK will shift Brexit stance in its ‘darkest hour’ claim EU officials

 Reports that EU officials predicted that Britain would eventually cave into their demands rather than face a "no deal" Brexit.